-Note: Pre-certification authorization is required for all inpatient, partial hospital admissions and intensive outpatient (IOP) programs (two partial hospitalization sessions equal one day of inpatient care) whether rendered by a contracted or out-of-network provider.
+Please note: Pre-certification is required for all inpatient, partial hospital admissions and intensive outpatient (IOP) programs (two partial hospitalization sessions equal one day of inpatient care) whether rendered by a contracted or out-of-network provider.

-Authorization for Services - Calling the Behavioral Health Department toll free at 1-877-284-0102, and follow the prompts for "Behavioral Health," to begin the authorization process for services outlined above to avoid penalties for non-authorization of benefits.
-In an emergency or a life threatening situation, call 911 or go to the nearest hospital emergency room.
+Pre-Certification of Behavioral Health Services - Call the Behavioral Health Department toll free at 1-877-284-0102, and follow the prompts for Behavioral Health, to begin the authorization process for services outlined above to avoid penalties for non-authorization of benefits.
+In an emergency or a life-threatening situation, call 911 or go to the nearest hospital emergency room.
 You must call the Behavioral Health Department within 48 hours to avoid a potential penalty.
 A licensed Behavioral Health professional will conduct a review to determine whether treatment meets medical necessity criteria and appropriateness of care.
 If treatment is authorized, services are eligible for benefit coverage.
 Services determined not medically necessary will not be eligible for coverage.

-- 1. Inpatient services must be authorized prior to admission or within 48 hours of an emergency admission.
-Authorization is required with each new admission. - 2.
-Partial hospitalization and intensive outpatient treatment must be authorized prior to admission.
+- Inpatient services must be authorized prior to admission or within 48 hours of an emergency admission.
+Authorization is required with each new admission. - Partial hospitalization and intensive outpatient treatment must be authorized prior to admission.

-Note: All of the above services require authorization, or a penalty or denial of services may be incurred for out-of-network providers.
+Please note: All of the above services require authorization, or a penalty or denial of services may be incurred for out-of-network providers.